rnreich/recursive-symmetric-adversarial-ensemble/README.md

         # STAGE 4 - train operator
         synapses[target_synapse][COMP_OP].fit(x=biglatent, y=train_y, epochs=EPOCHS, batch_size=1, verbose=0)

-**This is interesting because the network can learn without actually training on any of the input data, only its own reactions to that data!**
+**This is interesting because the network can learn without actually training on any of the input data, only on its own reactions to that data!**

 4. Encode the train_x input and the latent map itself